davidmbochi/spring-civo-cloud/README.md

   sessionAffinity: None
   type: NodePort
 ```
-To expose a deployment using the service defination file defined abbove, use the following command.
+To expose a deployment using the service definition file defined above, use the following command.

 ```bash
 kubectl apply -f service.yaml
 ```
-## Create an Ingress defination file
+## Create an Ingress definition file
-The *ingress.yaml* defination file is provided at the root of the application.
+The *ingress.yaml* definition file is provided at the root of the application.
 Here is the configuration:

 ```yaml
 apiVersion: networking.k8s.io/v1